 Science fiction has a huge range of subgenres, and I’d love to see them all.
 Alien races, apocalyptic and post-apocalyptic futures, colonization, cyberpunk, etc. Remember, first and foremost, this is a science fiction anthology.
 It’s okay if your story has some genre crossover, but we are less likely to accept an alien invasion that reads like zombie novella.

 For the SF volume, we are offering a one-time payment of $100 for each story.
 We will be licensing the non-exclusive print and electronic book rights, including foreign-language rights (but not audio, film rights, or magazine rights).
 Your name and bio will be included along with your story.

-Submissions will open January 20th and close July 1st, 2020.
+Submissions are closed.
+They were opened January 20th to July 1st, 2020.

 Use “Last name – SF – word length category” as the subject line of your email.